-At about half-past five, a factory operative was called interview with Captain Sleagh, the Assistant Commis- pursuance with the public notice given, notwithstandaioner of the Police force.
-He (the Secretary) said that | ing that Sir Charles Shaw, even while receiving the having seen the Proclamation on the walls, he considered it to be his duty to go to the authorities and inquire whether they considered this meeting as coming permitted to take their tes in peacefulness. under the term "illegal meeting;" when he was informed that it was an illegal meeting, at least in the opinion of our publisher: the Magistrates of Manchester, and that they were deas quick as possible, and then dissolve.
+At about half-past five, a factory operative was called to the chair, who opened the business by calling upon the Secretary to state to the meeting the result of an interview with Captain Sleagh, the Assistant Commissioner of the Police force.
+He (the Secretary) said that having seen the Proclamation on the walls, he considered it to be his duty to go to the authorities and in--quire whether they considered this meeting as coming under the term "illegal meeting;" when he was informed that it was an illegal meeting, at least in the opinion of the manistrates of Manchester, and that they were de termined to put a stop to it, and not to it only, but to the day.
+There is "no mistake" that the League are every meeting, whatever was the object.
+But as they at the bettom of this movement.
+I will write more had assembled together they would do their business as quick as possible, and then dissolve.

-The following resolutions were carried unani-Money :-
+The following resolutions were carried unani-TROUBLY :--

-1 "That this meeting is determined not to commence work until their employers agree to work the ame length of time as other trades, viz ten hours per day, for five days in the week, and eight hours on "Sturdays."
+1. " That this meeting is determined not to commence work until their employers agree to work the same length of time as other trades, viz ten hours per day, for five days in the week, and eight hours on Saturdaya."

-2 "That this meeting considers that their wages ought to be advanced one-sixth, one-sighth, and onetenth, to make up the deficiency of the reduction in the hours of labour; and also that those employers, who have been paying less than the more honourable, should be brought to the same standard."
-3. "That this meeting is determined not to commence cornisting of aixteen men, to wait upon the whole of the employers, in Manchester and its vicinity, for the purpose of informing them of our detarmination, and to prevail upon them, if possible, to acquiesce with our demanda."
-5. "That another meeting be convened for the pur-
+2. "That this meeting considers that their wages ought to be advanced one sixth, one-eighth, and onetenth, to make up the deficiency of the reduction in the hours of labour; and also that those employers, who have been paying less than the more honourable, should be brought to the same standard.

-Work again until such time as the employers agree to Put at end to that exaction made upon spinners only, the making them pay for the artificial light they work 4.
-"That a departation be appointed by this meeting,
+3. "That this meeting is determined not to commence werk again until such time as the employers agree to put at end to that exaction made upon spinners only, the making them pay for the artificial light they work